Pakistani Taliban say kill 15 soldiers, vow further "revenge"

 | PESHAWAR, Pakistan

-PESHAWAR, Pakistan The Pakistani Taliban have killed 15 kidnapped troops in revenge for military operations against them near the Afghan border, a Taliban spokesman said Thursday, vowing further such violence.
+PESHAWAR, Pakistan The Pakistani Taliban have killed 15 kidnapped troops in revenge for military operations against them near the Afghan border, a Taliban spokesman said on Thursday, vowing further such attacks.

-Local officials confirmed that 15 bodies, with gunshot wounds and telltale signs of torture, had been found in the Thal area of the northwestern Hangu district, near the unruly northwestern tribal areas along the porous border.

 Pakistani forces have targeted militants in the northwestern Khyber tribal region on and off for more than four years.